 When responders in the field are walking out on the ice it’s important to be able to identify ice integrity, what might the end result of this be for response modeling?
 How to bridge this gap.
 What are the key timescales for the information and processes (near-term vs long-term)?

-Presentations are being given to this group on related topics by (with a brief description):
+Presentations were provided to this group on related topics by (with a brief description):

 Icepack: Developed by Los Alamos National Laboratory (LANL).
 Icepack software represents sea ice processes including thermodynamics, ridging, biogeochemistry, and associated area and thickness changes.